-The Cryptographic Module Validation Program (CMVP) was established by NIST and the Communications Security Establishment (CSE) of the Government of Canada in July 1995 to oversee testing results of Cryptographic Modules by accredited third party laboratories.
-The National Institute of Standards and Technology (NIST) published the first Cryptographic standard called FIPS 140-1 in 1994.
-The current version of the FIPS 140 standard is FIPS 140-2 and was issued in 2001.
-In March 2019, FIPS 140-3 was announced and will be available for testing in September of 2020.
-FIPS 140-3 maps to the international standard ISO/IEC 19790:2012.
+The Cryptographic Module Validation Program (CMVP) was established by the National Institute of Standards and Technology (NIST) in the United States (US) and the Canadian Centre for Cyber Security (CCCS) of the Government of Canada in July 1995 to oversee testing results of Cryptographic Modules by accredited third party laboratories.
+NIST published the first Cryptographic standard called Federal Information Processing Standard FIPS 140-1 in 1994.
+The FIPS 140 standard is reviewed regularly: “New or revised requirements may be needed to meet technological and economic changes.
+This standard will be reviewed at least every five years in order to consider necessary updates or replacement."

-As a pre-requisite to performing CMVP validations, Cryptographic Algorithm Validation Program (CAVP) conformance testing is done to validate FIPS-approved and NIST-recommended cryptographic algorithms.
+As a pre-requisite to performing CMVP validations, Cryptographic Algorithm Validation Program (CAVP) conformance testing is required to validate FIPS-approved and NIST-recommended cryptographic algorithms.

-FIPS 140 specifies security requirements for Cryptographic Modules that encrypt and decrypt data, securely generate cryptographic keys, perform hashing, execute key agreement using industry standard protocols, and generate or verify digital signatures.
+FIPS 140 specifies security requirements for Cryptographic Modules that encrypt and decrypt data, securely generate cryptographic keys, perform hashing, execute secure key transport and key agreement, and generate or verify digital signatures all using NIST Approved Standards.
 FIPS 140 validation is mandatory for vendors selling cryptography into the US and Canadian governments.
-US government agencies consider cryptography that is not FIPS-validated as clear text.
+Government agencies consider data that is not protected by FIPS-validated cryptography to be unprotected plaintext.
 FedRAMP-authorized cloud solutions require that any cryptographic mechanisms deployed in these solutions be FIPS 140 certified.

-Since 1999, Oracle has been increasing the number of validations performed against the FIPS 140 standard.
-Oracle’s validation approach includes a combination of FIPS 140-2 validated open source cryptographic libraries and proprietary 3rd party cryptographic modules.
+Since 1999, the number of validations performed by Oracle against the FIPS 140 standard has increased continuously.
+Oracle’s validation approach includes a combination of FIPS 140 validated open source cryptographic libraries and proprietary 3rd party cryptographic modules.

 Within the Cryptographic Module Validation Program (CMVP) there are three main phases which are represented by lists on the CMVP website: Implementation Under Test (IUT), Modules in Process (MIP) and Validated Modules.